Published: August 22, 2025

 • Community building without corporate buzzword fluff

-What’s Coming Next
+What’s Next

 • War stories from presenting at Meet Magento Indonesia (featuring jet lag and cultural discoveries)